Conforto HR, 5 RBIs helps Mets beat Orioles 9-4 to end skid - WHIZ News

 Todd Frazier started at third base and went 0 for 5 in his return to the Mets.
 Obtained from Texas prior to Monday’s trade deadline, Frazier totaled 39 home runs and 126 RBIs with New York in 2018 and 2019.

 Facing Baltimore for the first time in his eight-year career, Mets starter Michael Wacha gave up two runs in three innings.
-His most lamentable mistake came in the second, when he hit Cedric Mullins with an 0-2 pitch to force in the tying run with two outs.
+His most lamentable mistake came in the second, when he walked Andrew Valazquez to load the bases before hitting Cedric Mullins with an 0-2 pitch.

+“Just not a good performance by me in the second inning,” Wacha said.
+“The walk to the 9-hole and then the hit by pitch kind of (ticked) me off.”

+Wacha left after a solid third inning, and Peterson sailed from there.

 Means, an All-Star in 2019, has gone six starts without a win this year.
 He allowed four runs and eight hits in 5 1/3 innings but lowered his ERA to 8.10.